camilavcoutinho/VTEX-Language-Hub/README.md

-# VTEX-design
+# VTEX Writing
-Ongoing project to create a landing page to the VTEX Writing initiative.
+### Ongoing project to create a landing page to the VTEX Writing initiative.